NASA-AMMOS/3DTilesRendererJS/README.md

 displayBoxBounds = false : Boolean
 ```

-Display wireframe bounding boxes from the tiles `boundingVolume.box` for every visible tile.
+Display wireframe bounding boxes from the tiles `boundingVolume.box` (or derived from the region bounds) for every visible tile.

 ### .displaySphereBounds